PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``custom_headers={[str]=str,...}``: map of string - Allows setting custom headers and removing the defaults.
   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".
   * ``statsRequireAuthentication``: bool - Whether access to the statistics (/metrics and /jsonstat endpoints) require a valid password or API key.
 Defaults to true.
+  * ``maxConcurrentConnections``: int - The maximum number of concurrent web connections, or 0 which means an unlimited number.
+Defaults to 100.

 .. function:: registerWebHandler(path, handler)